-- The level of engagement increases as the impact on citizens increases. - Engagement should always be open, transparent, balanced, inclusive, and respectful. - Sufficient time should be provided for participation throughout a variety of opportunities. - The roles, authority, and responsibilities of all interested parties should be made clear from the outset. - Costs should be minimized using internal uses. - Engagement is a continuously improving process.
+- The level of public interest in an engagement and the impact of that engagement have an inverse relationships.
+More work will be required to recruit participants during earlier phases of decision making, along with clearer framing of the impacts during later stages of decision making. - The level of engagement increases as the impact on citizens increases.
+Engage as early as possible when the impacts are greater. - Engagement should always be open, transparent, balanced, inclusive, and respectful.
+All participants are there to share their perspectives and experiences with the governing body, even if they aren't shared by its representatives. - Sufficient time should be provided for participation throughout a variety of opportunities.
+Considering the unique needs and time restrictions for participants will reduce barriers to engagement and consequently improve the accessibility. - The roles, authority, and responsibilities of all interested parties should be made clear from the outset. - Costs should be minimized using internal resources.
+External subject matters and facilitators should be used only for extremely technical decisions or if the subject matter is extremely controversial and emotions are high.